 2) Beta-blockers: Their beneficial effect may be partially related to the inhibition of renin secretion.

-3) Diuretics: Thiazide diuretics and/or a mineralocorticoid receptor antagonist are often effective.
+3) Diuretics: Thiazide diuretics and/or a mineralocorticoid receptor antagonist (MRA) are often effective.
 Monitoring of kidney function and serum potassium levels is indicated when initiating.

 4) ACEIs and ARBs are effective but may affect the function of the kidney supplied by the stenotic artery.
 These agents are contraindicated in patients with bilateral renal artery stenosis or renal artery stenosis of a solitary functioning kidney.
 Monitoring of kidney function is mandatory.